-There’s power in telling a story that is unrivalled.
+There’s power in telling a story that is unrivaled.
 Penning it from start to finish, commemorated forever from cover to cover, is an age-old phenomenon that’ll never get old.
 Books are that good ole’ source of inspiration we can never tired of.
-For this week’s WAYA Book Club, we turn to Mrina Sleiman, Founder and CEO of Fintech Galaxy to check what literary works motivate her.
+For this week’s WAYA Book Club, we turn to Mirna Sleiman, Founder and CEO of Fintech Galaxy to check what literary works motivate her.

 The Power of Now by Eckhart Tolle